michel1991/ocp-java-11/modulars/README.md

 No such restriction exists for packages, making option B incorrect.
 A cyclic dependency can involve two or more modules that require each other, making option E correct, while options C and D are incorrect.
 Finally.
 Option F is incorrect because unnamed modules cannot be referenced from an automatic module.

-### Suppose you have separate modules for a service provider interface, service provider, service locator, and consumer.
-Which module(s) need to specify a requires directive on the service provider?
-*  A. Service locator
-*  B. Service provider interface
-*  C. Consumer
-*  D. Consumer and service locator
-*  E. Consumer and service provider
-*  F. Service locator and service provider interface
-*  G. Consumer, service locator, and service provider interface
-*  H. None of the above

-This question is tricky.
-The service provider must have a uses directive, but that is on the service provider interface.
-No modules need to specify requires on the service provider since that is the implementation.

 ### Which statement is true about the jdeps command?
 (Choose all that apply.)